xyshtd/campus-student-mgmt/README.md

 ### The Premise

-You are the CTO of the Margaret Hamilton Interplanetary Academy of JavaScript.
+You are the CTO of a company which manages Campuses and Enrollments.
 Create a RESTful web platform that allows you to manage your students and campuses.
 Before getting started, please carefully review the expectations as outlined below.

 ### The tools